raleel/cfi-srd/0001_Characters.md

 ---
 ## Step 5: Race/Culture

 In _Classic Fantasy Imperative_, players may typically choose from one of six races for their characters: Human, or one of the demi-human races (Dwarf, Elf, Gnome, Half-Elf, Half-Orc, or Halfling).
 If human, they must further define their character through one of three cultural backgrounds; Barbarian, Civilized, and Nomadic.
 For humans. culture determines the kind of society in which the character was raised, and so prescribes certain outlooks and philosophies they might have.
 More practically, culture helps define the values of the various skills that shape your character's overall capabilities.
 The demi-human races generally come from a racial culture which is much more stereotypical of the race in general.
-See [chapter 2](0002_Culture_and_Races.md)'s race and culture write-ups for more information.
+See [Chapter 2](0002_Culture_and_Races.md)'s race and culture write-ups for more information.

 All characters have an Alignment, which consists of one Ethical and one Moral Code, as well as two or three Passions.
 Some will have an Oath to a religious order, guild, or organization.
 Each Class write-up notes any required Alignment or Oaths.
-Before continuing, look up your race in [chapter 2](0002_Culture_and_Races.md) and note the suggested Alignment and Passions, and check the [Classes](0003_Classes.md) section and see if there are any Alignment or Oath requirements.
-See chapter 4, [Alignment & Passions](0004_Alignment_and_Passions.md) to determine any specifics regarding your Alignment, Passions, and Oaths, if any.
+Before continuing, look up your race in [Chapter 2](0002_Culture_and_Races.md) and note the suggested Alignment and Passions, and check the [Classes](0003_Classes.md) section and see if there are any Alignment or Oath requirements.
+See [Chapter 4, [Alignment & Passions](0004_Alignment_and_Passions.md) to determine any specifics regarding your Alignment, Passions, and Oaths, if any.

 Each race and culture lists a variety of Standard Skills that the character learns as part of his formative development within that society.
 These are core abilities which all characters from the same specific culture improve to some degree.
 Characters also learn a few specialized or esoteric Professional Skills according to their personal interests.